Confinement-Induced Resonances in Rabi-Coupled Bosonic Mixtures

 Here we exactly solve the scattering problem in 3D and in quasi-low-dimensional Rabi-coupled bosonic mixtures.
-We find that, by controlling the strength of the driving field, it is possible to displace the resonance location towards smaller 3D scattering lengths values.
+We find that, by controlling the strength of the driving field, it is possible to displace the resonance location towards smaller 3D scattering lengths.
+This phenomenon can be understood through a simple length scales comparison: the confinement-induced resonance, which occurs in the uncoupled case when one of the scattering lengths satisfies $a \sim l_{\perp}$, is shifted to smaller values of $a \sim l_{\Omega} = 1/\sqrt{\Omega} < l_{\perp}$ for sufficiently strong Rabi coupling $\Omega$.
+This physically means that strong Rabi coupling facilitates the virtual excitation of colliding atoms to excited trap states, which is the fundamental mechanism underlying confinement-induced resonances.
 In particular, for realistic experimental implementations \cite{lavoine2021}, the resonance location shifts from $a/l_{\perp} \sim 1$ to $a/l_{\perp} \sim 10^{-1}$, thus closer to the natural ratio achieved in trapped alkali-metal atoms.
 These scattering properties can be analyzed in the available experiments with ultracold bosonic mixtures \cite{lavoine2021, chisholm2022}, for instance through measurements of atomic losses \cite{haller2010, capecchi2023} and spectroscopy \cite{moritz2005}, or studies of the condensate expansion \cite{eid2025}, by producing solitonic states \cite{frolian2022}, or by measuring collective modes of the condensate \cite{hammond2022}.
+Clearly, observing such consequences requires careful control of magnetic-field fluctuations and Rabi-induced heating, which may reduce the condensate lifetime and can be mitigated, for instance, by implementing magnetic-field stabilization methods \cite{borkowski2023, cominotti2024, tiengo2025b} tailored to available bosonic mixture experiments \cite{lavoine2021, chisholm2022, cominotti2025}.

 \textbf{Rabi-coupled bosonic mixtures.---} We consider a bosonic mixture of two states, $\sigma = \uparrow,\downarrow$, driven by a Rabi coupling of frequency $\Omega$ and detuning $\delta$.
 The Hamiltonian, expressed in terms of the spinor field operator $\hat{\Psi}_{\mathbf{r}} = (\hat{\psi}_{\mathbf{r}\1}, \hat{\psi}_{\mathbf{r}\2})^T$, reads